MLyjak1/Auto-Readme/README.md

 ## Abstract:

-This project is a travel planner that will find the forecast in cities
+This project Generates a readme file based on user input from standard questions

 ## Project Brief:

-A user
+A user will answer a series of questions about their project and it will out-generate a readme file that can be used as a template for their codebase.

 ## Technologies used: